rook/rook/Documentation/Troubleshooting/ceph-toolbox.md

     Before running the toolbox you should have a running Rook cluster deployed (see the [Quickstart Guide](../Getting-Started/quickstart.md)).

 !!! note
-    The toolbox is not necessary if you are using [Krew plugin](krew-plugin.md) to execute Ceph commands.
+    The toolbox is not necessary if you are using [kubectl plugin](kubectl-plugin.md) to execute Ceph commands.

 ## Interactive Toolbox